Wayne Gretzky: World Hockey Association

 Gretzky scored his first professional goal against Dave Dryden of the Edmonton Oilers in his fifth game, and his second goal four seconds later.
 However, he played only eight games for Indianapolis.
 The Racers were losing $40,000 per game.
 Skalbania told Gretzky he would be moved, offering him a choice between the Edmonton Oilers and the Winnipeg Jets.
 On the advice of his agent, Gretzky picked the Oilers, but the move was not that simple.
-On November 2, Gretzky, goaltender Eddie Mio and forward Peter Driscoll were put on a private plane, not knowing where they would land and what team they would be joining.
+On November 2, Gretzky, goaltender Eddie Mio, and forward Peter Driscoll were put on a private plane, not knowing where they would land and what team they would be joining.
 While in the air, Skalbania worked on the deal.
 Skalbania offered to play a game of backgammon with Winnipeg owner Michael Gobuty, the stakes being if Gobuty won, he would get Gretzky and if he lost, he had to give Skalbania a share of the Jets.
 Gobuty turned down the proposal and the players landed in Edmonton.
-Mio paid the $4,000 bill for the flight with his credit card.
+Mio paid the $4,000 bill for the flight.
 Skalbania sold Gretzky, Mio and Driscoll to Oilers owner Peter Pocklington, a former business partner.
-Although the announced price was $850,000, Pocklington actually paid $700,000.
+Although the announced price was $850,000, Pocklington paid $700,000.
 The money was not enough to keep the Racers alive; they folded that December.

 One of the highlights of Gretzky's season was his appearance in the 1979 WHA All-Star Game.
 The format was a three-game series between the WHA All-Stars and Dynamo Moscow played at Edmonton's Northlands Coliseum.
 The WHA All-Stars were coached by Jacques Demers, who put Gretzky on a line with his boyhood idol Gordie Howe and Howe's son, Mark.
 In game one, the line scored seven points, and the WHA All-Stars won by a score of 4–2.
 In game two, Gretzky and Mark Howe each scored a goal and Gordie Howe picked up an assist as the WHA won 4–2.
 The line did not score in the final game, but the WHA won by a score of 4–3.